-In the next 14 days average maximum daily temperatures will be 18° which is not so warm but sunbathing may be possible on some days.
-The average water temperature will be 19° which is comfortable for swimming though some may prefer warmer water.
-There will be 2 days of very light rain with an average of 0.8mm rain on those days.
-Average cloud cover will be 16%.
+In the next 14 days average maximum daily temperatures will be 26° which is very warm and perfect for sunbathing.
+The average water temperature will be 20° which is comfortable for swimming though some may prefer warmer water.
+There will be 5 days of very light rain with an average of 1.0mm rain on those days.
+Average cloud cover will be 33%.

 Tomaree National Park, located in New South Wales, Australia, is a stunning destination with numerous beaches, islands, and beach areas to explore.
 The park boasts a diverse range of environments, from rugged coastal cliffs to pristine sandy beaches and lush rainforests.
 The climate in this region is characterized by warm summers and mild winters, with an average annual temperature of 20°C (68°F).
 This article highlights some of the must-visit beaches and islands within Tomaree National Park for those planning a beach holiday.